-A fishery improvement project is a multi-stakeholder effort to address environmental challenges in a fishery.
+A fishery improvement project (FIP) is a multi-stakeholder effort to address environmental or social challenges in a fishery.
 These projects harness the power of the private sector to incentivize positive changes toward sustainability.
-Suppliers, retailers, and food-service companies can support the efforts of their source fisheries by participating in or buying products from fishery improvement projects.
+Suppliers, retailers, and food service companies can support the efforts of their source fisheries by participating in or buying products from FIPs.

 “As a supporter of the Conservation Alliance, we have used the information and suggestions presented to expand our involvement in fishery improvement projects.
 We feel very strongly that responsible sourcing and working toward improving wild and farmed seafood fisheries are powerful steps in preserving this wonderful resource long into the future.”

 Based on feedback from the Alliance community and industry and fishery stakeholders, the Alliance updated the FIP Guidelines in March 2015 to be as clear as possible and recognize advances in the FIP landscape.
 It revised the Guidelines again in 2019 to encourage FIPs to begin addressing social challenges within their fisheries, in line with the 2018 updates to the Alliance’s Common Vision to incorporate social responsibility.

 You can download the Conservation Alliance Fishery Improvement Guidelines in English, Spanish, Japanese, and Bahasa by clicking the links above.
 We also created a glossary that explains key terms used in the guidelines to help users make the most of the Guidelines.